elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-does-reflecting-a-point-across-the-xaxis-change-its-coordinates.md

 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    Reflecting a point across the x-axis alters its coordinates by negating the y-coordinate while maintaining the x-coordinate, resulting in a vertical flip.
+    The process of reflecting a point across the x-axis involves changing its y-coordinate to the negative while leaving the x-coordinate unchanged, resulting in a vertical flip of the point.
   page_keywords: >-
-    point reflection,x-axis coordinates,negating y-coordinate,mathematical transformation,mirror image
+    reflection, point, coordinates, x-axis, negating, vertical flip, mirror image, transformation, mathematical, geometry
 author: QuickTakes
 question: >-
     How does reflecting a point across the x-axis change its coordinates?